calebmsword/clone-deep/README.md

 ## testing

 The file `clone-deep.test.js` contains all unit tests.
 Execute `npm test` to run them.
-If you are using node v20.1.0 or higher, execute `node run test-coverage` to see coverage results.
+If you are using node v20.1.0 or higher, execute `npm run test-coverage` to see coverage results.

 ## benchmarking